 On average, a truck traveling at 60 mph requires nearly seven seconds to safely decelerate—more if the driver’s reaction time is slower.
 When roads are heavily trafficked, this can be challenging to accomplish.
 As a result, congested freeways can increase the chances of a harsh incident occurring simply because there is less space for a vehicle to slow down.
 But with fewer vehicles on roads during shelter-in-place orders, roads presented more ideal conditions for safely decelerating, resulting in fewer opportunities for these types of safety incidents to occur.

-4. Empty roads led to something else—a 20% increase in severe speeding
+4. Empty roads led to something else—a 20% increase in heavy and severe speeding

 While some safety-related incidents decreased since COVID-19, others—like speeding—experienced the opposite effect.
 With roads less congested, drivers might have been tempted to go speeds that they otherwise would not be able to reach on heavily trafficked roads.